Space48/magedbm2/docs/contributing.md

 You should run the following to check for any potential issues with the code before committing it:

     make lint
+### Potential issues:
+Issue 1: `Cannot declare class PHPCompatibility\Sniffs\Lists\NewKeyedListSniff, because the name is already in use` This will appear if you've contributed before the upgrade to 4.0.0 having had phpcs set up and your next contribution was after the upgrade to 4.0.0.

+Fix: `./vendor/bin/phpcs --config-set installed_paths vendor/phpcompatibility/php-compatibility`

 ## Testing